erykjj/jwlmanager/res/HELP.md

 ## Operation
 ######
-Open a *.jwlibrary* backup archive to see the Annotations (the editable text fields in some of the newer publications), Bookmarks, Favorites, Highlights, and Notes (**Category**) that are stored within it.
-These will be organized in a tree view, which you can group (**Grouping**) by either title, type, language, and (depending on what you are currently viewing) you may also have the option to group by year, color or tag. **Drag-and-drop to open** also works.
+Open a *.jwlibrary* backup archive to see the Annotations (the editable text fields in some of the publications), Bookmarks, Favorites, Highlights, Notes and Playlists (**Category**) that are stored within it.
+These will be organized in a tree view, which can be grouped (**Grouping**) by either title, type, language, and (depending on what you are currently viewing) you may also have the option to group by year, color or tag. **Drag-and-drop to open** is implemented.
 ######
 The state of the application (size, position, language, and various selection choices) is preserved in a `JWLManager.conf` file created in the same directory as the app.
 You can delete that file to start with default settings.
 ######